1976 Indianapolis 500: First half

-Foyt led Rutherford by about 9.5 seconds on lap 70.
+On lap 70, Foyt led Rutherford by about 9.5 seconds.
 At that point, Rutherford began to close the gap.
 The sky was darkening, and rain was being reported in nearby Brownsburg.
 Rutherford charged to take the lead on lap 80, and began to pull away.
-At the same time, Foyt was beginning to suffer from handling problems.
+At the same time, Foyt's car was showing signs of handling problems.
+He had suffered broken front sway bar.
+Both drivers were low on fuel, and were ready for their next scheduled pit stops.
+Foyt went in first, followed by Rutherford a couple laps later.
+Rutherford was able to make his stop and come out still holding the lead.

 Jerry Grant ran out of fuel on lap 91, bringing out the yellow.
 The green came back out on lap 95 with Rutherford first and Foyt second.
 Rain was quickly approaching.
 The yellow came out for drizzle on lap 100.
 On lap 103, the rain began to fall harder, and the red flag was displayed, halting the race.
 The race was stopped at approximately 12:42 p.m. local time.